psipeter/functional-detailed-neurons/README.rst

-osNEF methods for constructing functional neural networks with biologically detailed neurons
+This repository contains osNEF methods for constructing functional neural networks with biologically detailed neurons.
+For questions or comments, please submit an issue, or email psipeter@gmail.com

 Clone the repository
 =======